alexellis/arkade/README.md

 ## Catalog of apps and CLIs

-An app is software or an add-on for your Kubernetes cluster.
+An app is a software or an add-on for your Kubernetes cluster.

 A CLI or "tool" is a command line tool that you run directly on your own workstation or a CI runner.